 Click the Edit This Page (pencil icon) next to the page you would like to edit

-From the drop-down in the Block Selector menu, select Video
+From the Block Selector menu, select the Video filter

 Click, drag and drop the Video Block onto the desired space on your page